Azure/azure-cli/doc/authoring_command_modules/authoring_commands.md

       - For example if `operation='azure.mgmt.compute.operations.virtual_machines_operations#VirtualMachinesOperations.get'`, the CLI will import `azure.mgmt.compute.operations.virtual_machines_operations`, get the `VirtualMachinesOperations` attribute and then the `get` attribute of `VirtualMachinesOperations`.
   - `table_transformer` (optional) - Supply a callable that takes, transforms and returns a result for table output.
   - `confirmation` (optional) - Supply True to enable default confirmation.
 Alternatively, supply a callable that takes the command arguments as a dict and returning a boolean.
 Alternatively, supply a string for the prompt.
+  - `version_constraint` (optional) - Supply a VersionConstraint object if this command only applies for a range of API versions.

 At this point, you should be able to access your command using `az [name]` and access the built-in help with `az [name] -h/--help`.
 Your command will automatically be 'wired up' with the global parameters.